finbarrtimbers/gdnn/README.txt

 machines, but it is trivial to build a net out of a set of initial pre-trained weights.
 GDNN also does not support any other training algorithms than minibatch SGD with momentum and full-batch training algorithms are not a good fit for the code base.
+Sadly, GDNN also does not support recurrent neural nets or LSTMs.